-The functions supporting IP multicasting are added under the IP Multicast Routing Protocol folder, from the Layer 3 Features folder.
-IGMP, DVMRP, and PIM-DM can be enabled or disabled on the Switch without changing the individual protocol's configuration.
+The functions supporting IP multicasting are added under the IP Multicast Routing Protocol folder, from the L3 Features folder.
+IGMP, DVMRP, and PIM-DM can be enabled or disabled on the Switch without changing the individual protocol's configuration by using the DES-3800 Web Management Tool.